 Does your dog have what it takes to be a Canine Good Citizen?
-5 weeks of this course is spent prepping for the test, and then you and your dog take the test Week 6!
 Be able to tell landlords, friends, and family that your dog is a Canine Good Citizen.

 Want to spend some extra time helping your dog relax, focus and listen?
 Try out our Focused Attention class.
 This course is designed to help your dog develop the ability to listen to you no matter what is going on, and look to you for guidance.
 A fun and different class that utilizes a combination of games and teaching your dog new behaviors centered around good listening.
 This is also a great option for dogs that are nervous in new situations or need to build some confidence.